Where to Stay in Philadelphia: 8 Best Areas

 downtown philadelphia

-Center City’s Midtown Village is thriving with restaurants, bars, and boutiques.
+Center City offers easy access to Midtown Village with contains the LBGTQ-centric Gayborhood, many restaurants, bars, and boutiques.
 The local retailers sell hand-made products like custom stationery, candles, and hand-poured soap.
-These local retailers carefully design each unique product that makes the perfect gift or keepsake for your Philadelphia trip.

 Chef Valerie Safran and Chef Marcie Turney own restaurants in Midtown Village along 13th Street.
 Some of the businesses they own include Lolita, Verde, Barbuzzo, and Open House.